Zaeni21/Flappy-Landak/README.md

 | 9    | 5%     |
 | 10   | 4%     |

-> Distribusi dilakukan manual oleh tim atau via smart contract.
+> Rewards are distributed manually or via smart contract.

 ## Tech Stack

-- HTML5 Canvas
+- HTML5 Canvas Game Engine
 - JavaScript + Ethers.js
-- TailwindCSS
+- TailwindCSS for UI
-- Solidity (Leaderboard Contract)
+- Solidity (on Monad Testnet)
-- Deployed on Vercel
+- Deployed with Vercel

-## Dev & Kontribusi
+## Developer & Contributions

-Feel free to fork or pull request!
+Feel free to fork, clone, or submit a PR.
+Built by [@JAWIRNFT](https://twitter.com/JAWIRNFT) for the Web3 gaming community.

 ---

-Built by [@JAWIRNFT](https://twitter.com/JAWIRNFT) with love for the Web3 gaming community.